scottrules44/GitDemo/README.md

 This repository is used to demonstrate and practice Git commands.

+This line was added by the upstream repository.

 ## Pushing Changes

 The following commands are used to push changes from your workspace to the repository.